gvaishno/betterwait/README.md

 # betterwait
-Binary package betterwait is a easy and highly effective solution to test and wait on the availability of a TCP host and port for developers and devops engineers.
+Binary package betterwait is a easy and highly effective solution to test and wait on the availability of a TCP host and port for developers and DevOps engineers.

 ## Compatible with
 Windows, Linux, macOS